The Security Council has 15 members.

 There are five permanent members: the United States, the Russian Federation, France, China, and the United Kingdom.

-In 2015, the rotating members of the Security Council will be Chad, Chile, Jordan, Lithuania, and Nigeria.
+In 2015, the rotating members of the Security Council are Chad, Chile, Jordan, Lithuania and Nigeria.

 To be approved, a Council resolution must have nine "YES" votes out of 15 and no "NO" votes from any of the five permanent members.

 Each Council member has one vote.

 A "NO" vote from one of the five permanent members kills the resolution.

 There is no such thing as a "VETO" vote in formal U.N. rules, though a "NO" vote from a permanent member has the effect of vetoing a resolution.

 If a member "ABSTAINS" from voting, it does not count as either a "YES" or "NO" vote.